daemonraco/toobasic/docs/install.md

 * [PHP](http://php.net/) 5.4 or above
 * [Git](https://git-scm.com/)
-	* This is optional if you use an TooBasic tarball.
+	* This is optional if you use a TooBasic tarball.

 We also recommend to install some of this tools depending on what kind of site you are going to build.